-- 32.25 The procedure should allow for either party to appeal. - 32.26 The complainant may appeal if it is felt that the process of investigation and subsequent application, or not, of the disciplinary procedure has been unfairly or poorly carried out or agreed.
+- 32.25 The procedure should allow for either party to appeal. - 32.26 The complainant may appeal if it is felt that the process of investigation and subsequent application, or not, of the disciplinary procedure has been unfairly or - 66 Agenda for Change: NHS terms and conditions of service handbook January 2005 poorly carried out or agreed.
 There should be no appeal allowed to the complainant against the perceived severity or leniency of the disciplinary action taken.